prestodb/presto-yarn/README.md

 Once the application is launched if you want to update the configuration of Presto (eg: add a new connector), first go to Actions on the Slider View instance screen and stop the running application.

 Once the running YARN application is stopped, under Actions you will have an option to 'Destroy' the existing Presto instance running via Slider.
-Destroy the existing one and re-create a new instance with whatever updates you want to make to the configuration.
+Destroy the existing one and re-create a new app (Create App button) with whatever updates you want to make to the configuration.

 ## Advanced Configuration